netbox-community/netbox/docs/plugins/development/background-tasks.md

 ## Low Level API

 Instead of using the high-level APIs provided by NetBox, plugins may access the task scheduler directly using the [Python RQ](https://python-rq.org/) library.
-This allows scheduling background tasks without the need to add [Job](../../models/core/job.md) to the database or implementing custom job handling.
+This allows scheduling background tasks without the need to add a [Job](../../models/core/job.md) to the database or implementing custom job handling.

 ## Task queues